nicklockwood/SwiftFormat/README.md

 3. (Optional) In Terminal, type `swiftformat --inferoptions "/path/to/your/code/"`.
 This will suggest a set of formatting options to use that match your existing project style (but you are free to ignore these and use the defaults, or your own settings if you prefer).

-    The path can point to either a single Swift file, or a directory of files.
+    The path can point to either a single Swift file or a directory of files.
 It can be either be absolute, or relative to the current directory.
 The `""` quotes around the path are optional, but if the path contains spaces then you either need to use quotes, or escape each space with `\`.
+You may include multiple paths separated by spaces.

 4. In Terminal, type `swiftformat "/path/to/your/code/"`.
-The same rules apply as above with respect to path formatting, but you can enter multiple paths if you wish, separated by spaces.
+The same rules apply as above with respect to paths, and multiple space-delimited paths are allowed.

     If you used `--inferoptions` to generate a suggested set of options in step 3, you should copy and paste them into the command, either before or after the path(s) to your source files.

-    If you have created a [configuration file](#config), you can specify it's path using `--config "/path/to/your/config-file/".
+    If you have created a [configuration file](#config), you can specify its path using `--config "/path/to/your/config-file/".

 5. Press enter to begin formatting.
 Once the formatting is complete, use your source control system to check the changes, and verify that no undesirable changes have been introduced.
 If they have, revert the changes, tweak the options and try again.